bandrefilipe/rust-uri/README.md

-# URI Online Judge with the Rust
+# URI Online Judge with Rust